Your loft conversion questions answered – planning permission

 How much does planning permission cost?

 The fee for your planning permission depends on your local planning authority, as it can vary depending on location.
-You can use the Planning Portal fee calculator to get a rough estimate, and this will then get reviewed by your local authority.
-Derby city council have their own here, as do Nottingham, here.
+You can use the Planning Portal fee calculator to get a rough estimate, and this will then be reviewed by your local authority.
+Derby City Council have their own here, as do Nottingham, here.

 You can expect to pay around £258 for your planning permission for a loft conversion.
 However, you will require drawings.
 Architect fees for this usually start from around £2000 in 2024.